• Facebook

 I wanted to create cute Halloween treats to hand out on Halloween to kids.
 This spooky bark is great for trick-or-treaters because it’s colourful, Halloween-themed and appropriate for all ages.

-It’s also gluten-free and nut-free depending on what candy you add in, so a good one to gift.
+It’s also gluten-free and nut-free depending on what candy you add in, so Halloween bark is a good one to gift.

 This recipe is so simple with only 2 ingredients – candy melts and Halloween sprinkles / candy.